iamernesto14/iamernesto14/README.md

 ## About Me

-I am a Frontend Developer based in Accra, Ghana, currently learning and working with Amalitech Ghana through the AWS re/Start program.
-With a background in computer science, I have been working on cloud engineering and development projects.
+I am a Frontend Developer based in Accra, Ghana, currently learning and TypeScript.
+With a background in Economics, I have been working on frontend development projects.
 I love music and am a huge Barcelona fan.

 - 🌍 Living in: Accra, Ghana
-- 💼 Working at: Amalitech Ghana
-- 🔭 Currently learning: AWS re/Start Program with Amalitech Ghana and TypeScript
+- 🔭 Currently learning: TypeScript
 - 💬 Ask me about Web Development
 - ⚡ Fun fact: I spend more time with the computer than with actual people
 - 🎵 Interests: Music, Barcelona fan